The Notorious RBG will be MIA at Trump's State of the Union address

 Instead, Justice Ruth Bader Ginsburg will deliver a "fireside chat" for students and faculty at the Roger Williams University School of Law in Rhode Island.

-The liberal member of the Supreme Court has clashed with the president in the past, calling then-candidate Trump a "faker" who "really has an ego," leading Trump to lash out on Twitter saying "her mind is shot."
+Ginsburg, a leader of court's liberal wing, has clashed with the president in the past, calling then-candidate Trump a "faker" who "really has an ego," leading Trump to lash out on Twitter saying "her mind is shot."
 Ginsburg later apologized for her comments.

 However, her absence is due to a scheduling conflict.
-House Speaker Paul Ryan announced in late November the date of the State of Union would be January 30.
-However, Ginsburg's Rhode Island talk was announced in late August.
+House Speaker Paul Ryan announced in late November that the State of Union would be Jan.
+30. Ginsburg's Rhode Island talk was announced in late August.
+Four of her colleagues on the court are also not attending the address.

-Ginsburg will be joined at the event by Judge Bruce Selya, who sits on the U.S. Circuit Court of Appeals for the First Circuit.
+Ginsburg will be joined at the Rhode Island event by Judge Bruce Selya, who sits on the U.S. Circuit Court of Appeals for the 1st Circuit.

 “What Rhode Island can look forward to is a visit from a woman who is both a thought leader in this country — a historic figure in her own right — and someone who every person in this state would be pleased and proud to have for a neighbor,” Selya, who also sits on the law school's board of directors, said in a statement.